xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 601/$
 ```

-Based on the naming convention above, we identify 123 configuration models:
+Based on the naming convention above, we identify 123 configuration models in this release:

 ```
 601/$ ls Cisco-IOS-XR-*cfg.yang | wc -l